Kyunnilee/HoneyMath/prompt_analysis.md

 The first sentence means it will say Hello in the prompt The second sentence means it will say Hello as a comment in the generated code

-(): Inside (), it gives an explanation how it should look if it says print : then it means the quote after : should be printed in the question
+When "()" is used : Inside (), it gives an explanation how it should look if it says "print" : then it means the quote after : should be printed in the question